joangrigorov/uva-re-2016/Week-4/assignments.md

 ### 5. Grading
 Teachers (or backoffice dedicated staff) would use the DLO to insert grades for each student.
 The list is viewable by the students.

+### 6. Video lectures
+**Goal:** Insure real-time information supply to students

+  - Teachers should have an easy way to record and upload there lectures.
+  - Students should have an easy way to look over recorded lectures.

+**Theory:** See [6] [7]

+### 7. Forum/discussion board
+**Goal:** Ensure the opportunity for easy communication between students

+Although this is not a critical requirement, it's a good idea to have an easy way for student-to-student and teacher-to-student communicatio.

+**Theory:** See [8]

 # Part 2